baturkey/animated_bar_chart/README.md

 ![Heights](heights.png)

-I wanted to animated the movies moving up and down the chart as their relative ranks changed.
+I wanted to animate the movies moving up and down the chart as their relative ranks changed.
 The `top` CSS property works for this purpose because it is an [animatable property](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animated_properties)